Orpheous1/l2orphbot/README.md

 `/assist`

 This works even when l2 is in the background.
 I've found that interchanging macro1 and macro2 at the bar works better when l2 is in the foreground.

+### Tweaking the bot

+If you want to change the buttons edit `l2orph.py` and either install the dependencies
+* python3.7
+* win32gui
+* win32con
+* win32api
+* tkinter

+and run the `l2orph.py` script

+or edit `l2orph.py`, download pip and

+`pip install auto-py-to-exe` in cmd, then run `auto-py-to-exe` in cmd.

+Then run the exectuable.